mloche/wp_py/README.md

-#  magento_py
+#  wp_py

 Version : 1.0

 Developped by : Michel LOCHE

-Release date : 2021 jan 10th
+Release date : 2021

 #  UTILITY

 This script written in Python3 will take care of installing all the packages required,
- create the database and install Magento software in its community edition.
+ create the database and install wordpress website.
 Script has been tested and developped for Debian 10.

+### WORK IN PROGRESS ###

 # REQUISITES